 I went to Capital University for Keyboard Pedagogy and graduated in 2014.
 I have been the staff accompanist at both Olentangy High School and Worthington Kilbourne High School for 5 years and I consider myself to be a huge musical theatre nerd.
 In my role at Church of the Master, I assist the music director by accompanying the choir for various rehearsal and worship services.

 I am southern girl born and raised in Memphis, TN.
-I am a wife and mom to a two-year old daughter.
+I am a wife and mom to a three-year old daughter.
 I received a Bachelor’s of Arts in Psychology from Southern Illinois University and currently continuing my studies for a Master’s of Science in Psychology.
 I oversee everything office related here at Church of the Master.
 I am always just one phone call or email away if you need any assistance with anything.

 I come to the Church of the Master as a retiree from the Columbus and Franklin County Metro Parks System.
 I worked for Metro Parks for twenty years as their finance director.
 Prior to joining Metro Parks, I was a partner in the accounting firm Nipps Andreas Brown & Ruff.
 My earlier years were spent in a variety of accounting positions in private and public accounting.
 I am a native of Baltimore Md., but have spent most of the last 49 years in Ohio attending college and raising a family.
 I am a graduate of Wittenberg University, where I met my wife and we have two grown children.